adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-services.md

         <br/>

-        **If I am not the tech editor of your knitting pattern,** then my hourly editing fee of €35 applies, billed in 10-minute increments with a one-hour minimum.
-I will always provide you with an estimate beforehand.
+        You can hire me only for these services, but **if I am the tech editor of your knitting pattern, then the 25% discount will apply for these items as well.** (For your first two patterns.)

-        **My rate includes three rounds of revisions.** Payments can be made via Wise or Stripe.
+        My rate includes three rounds of revisions.
+Payments can be made via Wise or Stripe.
 (Wise preferred.)

 button:
   enable: true